 Types - Quilted, using cotton and/or flannel

-Knit or crochet, using acrylic yarn (pattern used must be compact,
+Knit or crochet, using acrylic yarn and pattern free from lacy holes

 Fleece (see Fleece Guidelines below)